Carina (constellation): Features

+The constellation Carina showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 Stars

 Carina contains Canopus, a white-hued bright giant that is the second-brightest star in the night sky at magnitude −0.72.
 Alpha Carinae, as Canopus is formally designated, is 313 light-years from Earth.
 Its traditional name comes from the mythological Canopus, who was a navigator for Menelaus, king of Sparta.

 There are several other stars above magnitude 3 in Carina.
 Beta Carinae, traditionally called Miaplacidus, is a blue-white-hued star of magnitude 1.7, 111 light-years from Earth.
-Epsilon Carinae is an orange-hued giant star similarly bright to Miaplacidus at magnitude 1.9; it is 630 light-years from Earth.
+Epsilon Carinae (Avior) is an orange-hued giant star similarly bright to Miaplacidus at magnitude 1.9; it is 630 light-years from Earth.
 Another fairly bright star is the blue-white-hued Theta Carinae; it is a magnitude 2.7 star 440 light-years from Earth.
 Theta Carinae is also the most prominent member of the cluster IC 2602.
 Iota Carinae is a white-hued supergiant star of magnitude 2.2, 690 light-years from Earth.

 Eta Carinae is the most prominent variable star in Carina, with a mass of approximately 100 solar masses and 4 million times as bright as the Sun.
 It was first discovered to be unusual in 1677, when its magnitude suddenly rose to 4, attracting the attention of Edmond Halley.
 Eta Carinae is inside NGC 3372, commonly called the Carina Nebula.
 It had a long outburst in 1827, when it brightened to magnitude 1, only fading to magnitude 1.5 in 1828.
 Its most prominent outburst made Eta Carinae the equal of Sirius; it brightened to magnitude −1.5 in 1843.
 In the decades following 1843 it appeared relatively placid, having a magnitude between 6.5 and 7.9.
 However, in 1998, it brightened again, though only to magnitude 5.0, a far less drastic outburst.
 Eta Carinae is a binary star, with a companion that has a period of 5.5 years; the two stars are surrounded by the Homunculus Nebula, which is composed of gas that was ejected in 1843.